uidaholib/campus-collections-template/pages/howto.md

 This makes IA an invaluable resource for [Finding Broken Links](#find-broken-links), [Saving a Web Page](#archive-a-web-page), and [Citing Sources](#citing-web-archives).

+If you have any questions, please don't hesitate to get in touch with [Special Collections & Archives](https://www.lib.uidaho.edu/special-collections/) for help!

 ## Find Broken Links
 {:.mt-5}

 The IA's vast web content is accessible via the [Wayback Machine](https://archive.org/web/).
-Paste any URL into the search box to see past copies captured over time.
+Paste any URL into the search box to see past copies captured over time--this allows you to recover currently broken links or browse the history of changes.
 To provide authentic access to archived web content, the Wayback Machine renders the original functionality in the user's web browser with links automatically redirected to archived sources rather than the live web.

 [Internet Archive Wayback Machine](https://archive.org/web/){:.btn .btn-lg .btn-palouse .my-4}